According to many “Experts” and hormone optimization “Gurus” all you need to do in order to max out your testosterone levels is to:

 Sounds too good to be true, right?

-Like, when you look at the research, it turns out that it is.
+Like so many of the other fitness myths, when you look at the research, it turns out that it is.

 Having optimal testosterone levels IS important for overall health and well being.